 What You May Experience Once You Return Home

-Psychologists have studied reverse culture shock, and they’ve come up with a list of the most difficult re-entry challenges:
+Many psychologists have studied reverse culture shock and post-trip depression and they’ve come up with a list of the most difficult re-entry challenges:

 Getting Over Reverse Culture Shock

 Most experts say the best thing is to simply give yourself time.

 If you can’t seem to shake those post-trip blues, you can try some of the following things:

 - Accept Change — You’re a different person, and it helps to simply accept it.

 - Exercise — Getting that blood flowing is a natural anti-depressant.

 - Hang Out With Friends — Find people that make you happy and don’t isolate yourself.

 - Find Other Travelers — Other travelers understand what you’re going though and they’re more apt to be interested in your travel stories.